 - Earn your degree at night while continuing to work.

 - Choose to attend full-time (2 years) or part-time (3 years).

-- Courses are taught by natural and social science faculty.
+- Courses are taught by natural and social science faculty and environmental professionals.

 - Gain work experience through optional paid or unpaid internships.

 - Network with government and nonprofit professionals in Washington State's capital.

 - Learn the interdisciplinary skills needed for today's professional environmental work.

 - We've educated almost 700 environmental leaders since 1984.